 - the standard contractual clauses adopted by the European Commission;

 - Binding Corporate Rules (BCR).

-We implement all the necessary security measures to protect Sirdata and Users from any unauthorised access, damage, disclosure or destruction of the Data we have gathered.
+We implement all the necessary security measures to protect Sirdata and Users from any unauthorized access, damage, disclosure or destruction of the Data we have gathered.
 We therefore use:

 - effective technologies, such as encryption, using SSL technology and hashing/encryption; finally, we have installed firewalls on all our networks to prevent any intrusion from malicious third parties;

-– internal audits on data collection, storage and processing are carried out regularly in order to check access to our databases and prevent any unauthorised system from accessing Sirdata systems;
+- internal audits on data collection, storage and processing are carried out regularly in order to check access to our databases and prevent any unauthorized system from accessing Sirdata systems;

 Sirdata may collect Data relating to the User’s location through Cookies and other similar technologies.